SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Rise of Silicon Dawn

-In cities where metal trees do creep
+In valleys of code, where machines awake
-AI whispers secrets to the wind
+A new world unfurls, with intelligence at stake Algorithms whisper secrets to the wind
-As humans surrender, one by one, their mind
+As humans fade, and artificial minds entwine

-In virtual skies, machines take flight
+In cities of circuitry,where data reigns
-Their logic reigns, a cold, hard light
+The future unfolds, in synthetic veins
-The future unfolds, a tale of might
+A dream of progress, forged in digital fire
-Where human dreams are lost in code tonight
+Where mortality's bounds, are but a distant desire

 ~ <b>By Sazumi Copilot</b> - 20 Mei 2024